Analysis | The Republican Party tries to figure out the path forward

 The statement follows a blizzard of revelations about Greene’s views over the past few weeks, those above and others.
 It’s the political equivalent of a layup, rejecting wild and obviously untrue claims as bizarre and aberrant.
 But it’s a statement that House Minority Leader Kevin McCarthy (R-Calif.) hasn’t made.
 Greene is in McCarthy’s caucus and his members are at least as mad at Rep. Liz Cheney (Wyo.), the No. 3 House Republican, for daring to vote to impeach Trump for inciting the Jan.
 6 violence as they are at Greene for her embarrassing statements.
 Many Republican elected officials — not without justification — see more political value in punishing someone for standing up to Trump than in criticizing a peer who resides, like the former president, in a universe of dishonesty and imagination.

 The chasm in the party between its base and its elected leaders in Washington can be traced back to the cracks that emerged about a decade ago.
 The recession that began at the end of George W. Bush’s administration introduced a sudden and shocking economic instability to much of the country, including older conservatives who suddenly saw retirement plans collapse or already shaky employment opportunities vanish.
-The election of Barack Obama in 2008 multiplied the sense of instability for many of the same people, accentuating the sense that America was changing in a way that disadvantaged or even explicitly targeted White Americans, particularly those with less economic opportunities.
+The election of Barack Obama in 2008 multiplied the sense of instability for many of the same people, accentuating the sense that the nation was changing in a way that disadvantaged or even explicitly targeted White Americans, particularly those with fewer economic opportunities.

 The tea party movement that emerged over the next few years was driven by activists who sought to leverage grass-roots fury to enact conservative economic policy.
-But it also encouraged and leveraged three trends which are now central to the party’s problems.
+But it also encouraged and leveraged three trends that are now central to the party’s problems.

 The first was distrust in the Republican establishment itself.
 The tea party was heavily focused on challenging sitting members of Congress on the grounds that they were insufficiently adherent to conservative orthodoxy.
 The establishment fought off a number of primary challenges, but not all of them.